All Episodes

 We are once again number one in Los Angeles.

-I'll say more about that next hour when we're on in L.A., but the big, ever so pleasant personal surprise for me is that we had an opportunity, I don't know, about four or five months ago to go on W.A.B.C.
+I'll say more about that next hour when we're on in L.A.
+But the big ever-so-pleasant personal surprise for me is that we had an opportunity, I don't know, about four or five months ago to go on WABC in New York and sort of fill in a spot for about six weeks, I think it was going to be.

 And guess what, folks?

-We're number one in New York City!
+Surveys in, and number one, we're number one in New York City.

-Now, this has serious meaning for me because I grew up with WABC and I don't talk a lot about it because it makes me nervous.
+Now, this has serious meaning for me because I grew up with WABC, and I don't talk a lot about it because it makes me nervous.

 I know the area.

-You know, WABC particularly at night, my God, you can hear them in the Northern Hemisphere, sort of.
+You know, WABC particularly at night, my God, you can hear them in the northern hemisphere, sort of.

 Thank you all in New York.